apache/kudu/faq.md

 #### Is Apache Kudu ready to be deployed into production yet?

 Yes!
-Although Kudu is still relatively new, as far as storage engines are considered, it is ready for production workloads.
+Kudu has been battle tested in production at many major corporations.

 #### Is Kudu open source?